50 Lessons for 2025

 Supportive Network

-Cognitive Behavioural Therapy
+Cognitive Behavioural Therapy (CBT)

 Cognitive-behavioural therapy (CBT) is a well-established, evidence-based approach to managing stress and anxiety.
 CBT helps identify and challenge negative thought patterns and replace them with more realistic and helpful thoughts.
 Reframing our perceptions and beliefs can reduce anxiety and improve our ability to cope with stressors.
+Courses can be found at: CCI Health Self-Help Resources.

 Self-Care

 Engaging in self-care activities is crucial for stress management.
 Make time for activities that bring you joy and relaxation, such as hobbies, reading, listening to music, or spending time in nature.
-Setting aside regular periods for self-care helps replenish our energy, promotes emotional well-being, and reduces the impact of stressors.
+Setting aside regular periods for self-care helps replenish our energy, promotes emotional wellbeing, and reduces the impact of stressors.
 There are some self-care tips here.

 www.carolinecrotty.ie